DeeNewcum/dotfiles/README.md

     Host webstaging.work.com
         User my-username

-    # ... a bunch of other stuff that can't be checked into the public repository
+    # ... a bunch of other private stuff that I don't want to make available on the public repository.

 ## Shared root ##